 89 – light lyric character baritone, somewhat buffo.

-SQUIRREL, PIGEON, FRIENDLY DOG, WOODPECKER, SPINNING SPIDER, HONEYBEE, CITY-DWELLER 2 – actor able to move well, make animal sounds, and sing; not required to read musical notation as pitches can be learned by ear; if optional youth chorus is not used in the opera, actor will deliver up to 5 lines of additional text distributed across existing roles.
+SQUIRREL, PIGEON, FRIENDLY DOG, WOODPECKER, SPINNING SPIDER, HONEYBEE, CITY-DWELLER #2 – actor able to move well, make animal sounds, and must be able to read musical notation.

 Apart from GRANDMOTHER and GRANDFATHER, all roles are unmarked by gender.

 SPECIAL GUEST ARTIST NOTE